Dmowski's Line: Concept of the Dmowski's Line

-The entire proposals relating to the borders of the future Polish state were undoubtedly deeply considered.
 Dmowski tried to enclose within the borders of the proposed state all the major centers of Polish culture, and at the same time to repair the consequences of the neglect of the policy of the former Poland, lacking stable access to the sea and key resources.
 His starting point was the geographical distribution of the Polish population, associated with economic and political criteria.
 The latter also referred to the system of the future state.
 Although Dmowski did not comment on this matter, there is no doubt that he planned for it a Western-type system, based on the principle of allowing the population to choose the authorities.
 This is indicated both by the general logic of the proposal, based on the assumption that Poland would be a political ally of the West, and by the desire to ensure at least a 60% Polish majority in the proposed state.

 The characteristic of this concept, and in the opinion of its critics its fundamental defect, was the lack of offers to nationalities other than Polish living in the area of former Poland.
 Dmowski accepted the risks of such a stance, although he was not free from doubts that it was not excessive in the Ukrainian-speaking area.
 This is what he wrote in a letter to Joachim Bartoszewicz in mid-July 1917:

 “In order to be strong externally it is necessary, for us to go far enough to the east, but for the sake of internal strength it is not possible to go too far, because we will lose the Polish character of the state.
 In this regard, the northeast (Lithuania, Belarus) is safer for us than the southeast (Ukraine).
 In my opinion, it would be best for us to have the governorates of Kaunas, Vilnius, Grodno, most of Minsk and Volhynia, and finally two counties of Podolia (Ploskirovsk and Kamenets).
 But will the outgrowth of the Ukrainian question allow us to have such counties?
 I would like to know what you think about all this.
 There are a lot of people with you who would like to arrange Poland from the point of view of the geographical location of their personal estates.
 I don't take it against them - it is quite natural.
 But it is our duty to strive to create a Poland that can exist, be strong and secure from outside intrigues.”